mend/renovate-ce-ee/docs/configure-renovate-ee-github.md

 **`MEND_RNV_SQLITE_FILE_PATH`**: Optional: Provide a path to persist the database. (eg. '/db/renovate-ce.sqlite', where 'db' is defined as a volume)

+> [!IMPORTANT]
+> The container running the Renovate EE server service requires read, write, and execute (rwx) permissions for the parent folder of the SQLite file.
+Additionally, the process inside the container executes as UID 1000 and is part of the Docker group with GID 1001.

 The [sqlite3](https://sqlite.org/cli.html) CLI tool is preinstalled in the Renovate CE/EE(server) images, allowing direct interaction with the underlying SQLite database.

 For example, Let `MEND_RNV_SQLITE_FILE_PATH=/db/renovate-ce.sqlite`: